Referendums in Canada: Nova Scotia

+Nova Scotia held a plebiscite on inter-provincial trade in liquor in 1920.
+In another referendum, Nova Scotia voted against prohibition on October 31, 1929.

 In 2004, Nova Scotia held a plebiscite on whether to allow 'Sunday shopping'.
 The result was a slight victory for the No side although the government went ahead and legalized Sunday Shopping the following year after a court decision overturned the law.

 Ontario

-On October 10, 2007, Ontario held a referendum on whether to adopt a mixed-member proportional system of elections.
-The proposed system failed with 63% voting for the status quo in favour of First-Past-the-Post.
-See 2007 Ontario electoral reform referendum for more information.
+On October 10, 2007, Ontario held a referendum on whether or not to adopt a mixed-member proportional election system.
+The proposed change failed, with 63% voting for the status quo first-past-the-post voting.
 This was the first referendum in that province since 1924 when a referendum on prohibition was held.

 Prince Edward Island

-The small province of Prince Edward Island (under 150,000 people and therefore in scale more like a municipal government) has had several referendums in its past, although the correct terminology in the province is a plebiscite.
+The small province of Prince Edward Island (under 150,000 people and therefore in scale more like a municipal government) has had several referendums in its past, although the term used in the province is a plebiscite.

 On January 18, 1988, a provincial plebiscite was held to determine if Islanders were in favour of a fixed link to the mainland.
 It passed 60% to 40%.
 This allowed the provincial and federal governments to attract contractors to build what is now the Confederation Bridge.